DOAGenesys/AuthenticatedWM-GInsurance-GPE/README.md

 2. Navigate to your Vercel website and access the "Appointment" section.
 3. Interact with the form by filling out the first field but not completing it, then navigate to another section.
 4. Observe the Salesforce Web Messaging widget; it should be triggered shortly after the specified conditions are met.

+## Debug

+1. Open the browser developer console and filter by "snippet.js" to see debugging for both GC and SF code snippets